kdheepak/panvimdoc/doc/panvimdoc.md

 Notice that both headings and subheadings have tags.

+### Sub Heading 3

+Sub headings are upper cased, but do not have tags.
+They are also not included in the TOC.

 ## Markdown Links

 You can use markdown links in vimdoc.
 For example, see the [links](#links) section in the generated vim document.